sashinpivotal/dsa-java-review-doc/README.md

 ### Concrete steps

-- Refactor *Department* class to use *ArrayList* instead of an array
+- Refactor *Department* class to user proper collection object of *Employee* instead of an array based on the following requiements
+- Remove *currentIndex* field from the *Department* class
 - Refactor *IRS* class to use *ArrayList* instead of an array
+- Remove *currentIndex* field from the *IRS* class
+- Refactor any test code accordingly

 ## Lab Step 10